jsdom/jsdom/Contributing.md

 ### Browser tests

+jsdom now has experimental support for web workers!
+To test this support, we have a special test setup that involves Selenium driving Chrome.
+To make that work, you need to install Java and have it in your PATH.
+Then you can use `npm run test-browser` to have Selenium open up Chrome, spawn a web worker, and run some jsdom tests inside it.

-jsdom now has experimental support for web workers.
-Many tests fail at present.
-To run all test suites that pass, run `node test/browser-runner.js`.
-The browser runner supports the same options as `test/runner`, as well as a few more specific to running browser tests via WebDriver.
+The browser runner supports the same options as `npm test`, as well as a few more specific to running browser tests via WebDriver.
+Many tests fail at present, so by default `npm run test-browser` only runs the suites that pass.

 ```
-$ node test/browser-runner.js -h
+$ npm run test-browser -- --help

 Run the jsdom test suite in a browser via WebDriver

 Options: